Trademark Productions Master Terms & Conditions of Services

 Agreement

-This document between Trademark Productions “TM” (and/or “we”/”our”) and you, the “Client” (and/or “you”/”your”) defines the terms and conditions and any express warranties in our working relationship.
-When you hire TM you agree to be subject to the following regarding your engagement with TM):
+This document between Perfect Afternoon “PA” (and/or “we”/”our”) and you, the “Client” (and/or “you”/”your”) defines the terms and conditions and any express warranties in our working relationship.
+When you hire PA you agree to be subject to the following regarding your engagement with PA):

 Responsibility to Participate

-All Client Deliverables must be in the form and format designated by TM.
-TM is not liable for the failure of Client Deliverables in any form or format.
+All Client Deliverables must be in the form and format designated by PA.
+PA is not liable for the failure of Client Deliverables in any form or format.

 Payment Terms, Phases & Change Work Orders